-Aerial Level: any move in which the whole body of the flyer is higher than the head of the Upper Level supporting base.
-Examples: static or dynamic flying exercise on standing base, where the body of the flyer is higher up than the head of the base.
+Def: Any move in which the whole body of the flying Vaulter is higher than the head of the Upper Level Supporting Vaulter.
+Examples: static or dynamic flying exercise on standing base, where the body of the Flying Vaulters is higher up than the head of the base.